ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0027-bangkok-post-discursive-Filtering-comment-section-2026.md

 ## 6. External Data Point: Postbag Letter on Declining Comment Visibility (11 April 2026)

 On 11 April 2026, the *Bangkok Post* published a Postbag letter by **JT** addressing a noticeable decline in the volume of visible comments on the newspaper’s online platform.
 The letter does not attribute motives or causes; it documents a **change in the observable surface of the comment field**.
-This makes it relevant as an external data point for the Observatory, particularly in relation to the patterns described in entry 0027.
+This makes it relevant as an external data point for the Observatory, particularly in relation to the patterns described in entrys 0011 & 0027.

 ### *Reader Observation (JT)*
 JT reports: